By: Sharon Aron Baron

 The family of one of Scott Beigel’s summer campers, Rob Yormack and his wife Bonnie, started the scholarship in Beigel’s name.
 A Long Island resident and 1995 University of Florida graduate, Rob said he had a connection with him through his daughter Stephanie who attended Camp Starlight each year in Pennsylvania where Beigel was a counselor.

 He recalls the day he found out about the shooting.
 Stephanie was upset and angry to find out Beigel was one of the many victims who been shot.
 At the time, they didn’t know he wouldn’t survive.

 “We found out he didn’t survive the next morning,” said Rob.
 “I didn’t want her to find out first on social media, so I went in her room and told her, and she was very upset about it.”

-Stephanie described Beigel the counselor as “the nicest guy…so funny” who she believed she would be seeing once again at camp.
+Stephanie described Beigel, the counselor as “the nicest guy…so funny” who she believed she would see once again at camp.